RobertArtigas/DCT2SQL/README.md

 This will take a clarion dictionary (DCT) and create SQL DDL for several back ends.

 The current SQL back ends can have DDL template generated code are:
-POSTGRESQL, MYSQL, MSSQL, SQLANYWHERE, MIMER
+POSTGRESQL, MYSQL, MSSQL, SQLANYWHERE, and MIMER.

 The dictionaries should be SQL ready to be generated correctly and there are a number of audit templates to help you check and correct your dictionary.